dnschneid/crouton/README.md

 firstborn, probably.
 If you've already signed it for contributing to Chromium or Chromium OS, you're already done.

-If you don't know what to with your time as an official Contributor, here's some
+If you don't know what to do with your time as an official Contributor, here's some suggestions:
-suggestions:

   * Really like a certain desktop environment?
 Fork crouton, add the target, and create a pull request.